greglook/merkle-db/DESIGN.md

 In addition to the main data tree, tables may contain a _patch tablet_ linked directly from the root node.
 This tablet holds complete records and tombstones sorted by pk which override the main data tree.
-This is similar to Clojure's `PersistentVector` 'tails' and allows for amortizing table updates across many operations.
+This is similar to Clojure's `PersistentVector` tail and allows for amortizing table updates across many operations.
 Later, the contents of the patch tablet can be flushed together to update the main data tree.